From "The Losing Game", 2012

 From "Mother Don't Worry", 2012.
 A series shot in the Smokey Mountains of Tennessee and North Carolina.
 Jamie wanted to feature Tessa Chesser, one of her best friends.
 They created the featured dress from lots of tulle fabric.
 Jamie's favorite thing about the photos from this series is that a first glance, most people think the background is the ocean when it's actually nothing but dreary atmosphere.

-Untitled, 2013.
-Photographed for a Darling Magazine intellect piece.
-This image was photographed at the Tulsa Garden Center and features set decorating by Stacy Suvino.
+Darling Magazine intellect piece.
+This image was photographed at the Tulsa Garden Center and features set decorating by

 From a currently untitled series(sometimes referred to as the "haunted series") that is set to premiere in February this year.
 The series deals with fear and the possible reactions to perceived emotional distress through the filter of a girls dream.
 A dream that visualizes her fears as she stumbles upon and explores an abandoned house.
 The series will officially premiere at Living Arts in Tulsa, Oklahoma on February 7th.
 The exhibit will show each image of the series and feature a corresponding installation designed by Stacy Suvino.